-Belt-driven pumps, or "clutch pumps," are popular power sources for applications such as wreckers and bucket trucks.
-They also represent an alternative to a PTO system on vehicles without PTO apertures or where access to the transmission PTO aperture is obstructed.
+Belt driven pumps, or "clutch pumps", are popular power sources for applications such as wreckers and bucket trucks.
+They also represent an alternative to a power take-off system on vehicles without PTO apertures or where access to the transmission PTO aperture is obstructed.
 The clutch pump is belt-driven from the crankshaft pulley through an electric clutch similar to that found on an automobile air conditioner compressor.

 One important consideration in clutch pump applications is the horsepower limitation of the engine belts.
-Dual 1⁄2 inch, automotive type belts can transmit about 7 HP.
-Most applications will utilize two v-belts or a poly-v type belt to drive the pump.
-This belt limitation (and available space limitations) prohibits the use of large displacement pumps (greater than 21⁄2 cu.in.) in clutch pump applications.
+Dual 1/2 inch, automotive type belts can transmit about 15 horsepower.
+Most applications will utilize two V-belts or a poly-v type belt to drive the pump.
+This belt limitation (and available space limitations) prohibits the use of large displacement pumps (greater than 2 1/2 cu.in.) in clutch pump applications.
 Serpentine belt drives can deliver horsepower comparable to that of two v-belts.

 Changes in truck design and cramped engine compartments present challenges to clutch pump manufacturers.
-However, clutch pumps remain a popular option for hydraulic applications requiring flows of up to 15 GPM.
+However, clutch pumps remain a popular option for hydraulic applications requiring flows of up to 15 gallons per minute.